 If you are considering making the switch or incorporating clouds into your infrastructure, this article will help you learn a few crucial things before proceeding, namely:

 Cloud technology has changed the way we live.
-In our personal lives, we watch our shows on Netflix, collaborate writing projects in Google Docs and save our files in Dropbox.
-For many, this is the extent of their understanding – remote storage of information on the internet.
-There is truth in this, as the definition of ‘cloud’ is, simply put, a remote computing environment
+In our personal lives, we watch our shows on Netflix, collaborate on writing projects in Google Docs, and save our files in Dropbox.
+For many, this is the extent of their understanding – remote information storage online.
+There is truth in this, as the definition of ‘cloud’ is, simply put, a remote computing environment.

 However, clouds are utilized by businesses for much more than just data storage.
 These uses include: